SESMG/SESMG/docs/index.rst

 - **transformer type**: Indicates what kind of transformer it is.
 Possible entries: "GenericTransformer" for linear transformers with constant efficiencies; "GenericCHP" for transformers with varying efficiencies.
 - **input**: Specifies the bus from which the input to the transformer comes from.
 - **output**: Specifies bus to which the output of the transformer is forwarded to.
 - **output2**: Specifies the bus to which the output of the transformer is forwarded to, if there are several outputs.
-If there is no second output, the fill character “x” must be entered here.
+If there is no second output, the fill character "x" must be entered here.
 - **efficiency**: Specifies the efficiency of the first output.
 Values between 0 and 1 are allowed entries.
 - **efficiency2**: Specifies the efficiency of the second output, if there is one.
 Values  between 0 and 1 are entered.
-If there is no second output, the fill character “x” must be entered here.
+If there is no second output, the fill character "x" must be entered here.
 - **variable input costs**: Variable costs incurred per kWh of input energy supplied.
 - **existing capacity [kW]**: Already installed capacity of the transformer.
 - **max investment capacity [kW]**: Maximum  installable transformer capacity in addition to the previously existing one.